The strange story of Pauline Picard

 The girl from Cherbourg

-Following the discovery of Pauline’s body, the big question was - who was the girl from Cherbourg that they have been caring for?
+Following the discovery of Pauline’s body, the big question was - who was the girl from Cherbourg that they had been caring for?

-At the end of May 1922, the lady who had been seen trying to abandon a girl in Cherbourg was apparently found.
+At the end of May 1922, the lady who had been seen trying to abandon a girl in Cherbourg was found.
 However, it was later discovered she had her daughter with her.
 It was speculated that the girl’s parents had emigrated to America.
-In mid-June, the Picards send the girl back for adoption in Cherbourg.

 Aftermath and investigations